DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 # Feature Updates

 ## Spell C++ Classes
-- [ ] Data asset for sound info so the attenuation settings can be placed somew
+- [ ] Data asset for sound info so the attenuation settings can be placed somewhere other than my details panel
+	- [ ] This should also fix the concurrent sounds issue
+- [ ] Function Library for common spell functions (spawn projectile, spawn impact effect, etc)

 ## Knockback (NECESSARY)
 Right now, the player is constantly backpedaling because they don't have a way to generate space between themselves and enemies.
 Adding knockback will help with this.